kuliebiakin/wp-customizable-options/README.md

 ## Notes

-* Options are wrapped by default in tag 'span' when admin is in Customoizer
+* Options are wrapped by default in tag 'span' when admin is in Customizer
 * You need to set 'postMessage' as 'transport' and 'option' as 'type' in [setting options](https://developer.wordpress.org/themes/advanced-topics/customizer-api/#settings)